Viagra is a common treatment for Erectile Dysfunction (ED) in men or AMAB. ED is a very prevalent sexual dysfunction among males.

 Leukaemia is the cancer of blood cells, while Multiple Myeloma is the cancer of bone marrow.

-Sickle Cell Anaemia is a group of inherited red blood cell disorders.
+Sickle Cell Anemia is a group of inherited red blood cell disorders.
 These disorders affect the shape of blood cells.

 Sickle Cell Disease patients should use Viagra carefully.
-As it can cause prolonged erections or Priapism in such patients.
+As it can cause painful erections or Priapism in such patients.

 Peptic ulcer